-- (1) Guy wires shall - (a) be of 7-strand steel; - (b) have a diameter of at least 9 mm (3/8 in), grade 1300 (grade 180); and - (c) be Class B coating weight galvanized. - (2) Guy guards shall be installed at all locations. - (3) The guy guard shall be made of plastic and shall be coloured bright yellow to provide good visual identification for public safety. - (4) Two guy guards shall be installed one above the other on the same guy at locations used for winter recreation activities in heavy snow areas. - (5) Where two or more guys are attached to one anchor, a guy guard shall be installed on both the innermost and outermost down guys.
+- 1) Guy wires shall - a) be of 7-strand steel; - b) have a diameter of at least 9 mm, Grade 1300, minimum breaking load of 61 kN (3/8 in, Grade 180, minimum breaking load of 13 500 lbs); and - c) be Class B coating weight galvanized. - 2) Guy guards shall be installed at all locations. - 3) The guy guard shall be made of plastic and shall be coloured bright yellow to provide good visual identification for public safety. - 4) Two guy guards shall be installed one above the other on the same guy at locations used for winter recreation activities in heavy snow areas. - 5) Where two or more guys are attached to one anchor, a guy guard shall be installed on both the innermost and outermost down guys.